John Shulock

-John Richard Shulock (born April 29, 1947) is a former professional baseball umpire who worked in the American League from 1979 to 1999 and throughout Major League Baseball between 2000 and 2002.
+John Richard Shulock (April 29, 1949 – June 5, 2025) was an American professional baseball umpire who worked in the American League from 1979 to 1999 and throughout Major League Baseball between 2000 and 2002.
 Shulock wore number 29 when the AL adopted them for its umpires in 1980, and retained the number when the NL and AL umpire staffs merged in 2000.
 Shulock umpired 3,050 major league games in his 24-year career.
 He umpired in two World Series (1985 and 1992), two All-Star Games (1983 and 1994), four American League Championship Series (1988, 1993, 1998 and 2001), and two American League Division Series (1996 and 1999).

 Playing career

 After earning fourteen varsity letters at Vero Beach High School in Florida, Shulock played minor league baseball in the Minnesota Twins organization.

 Umpiring career

 1979 MLB umpire strike

 Shulock was promoted to the American League as a replacement during the umpire strike that spanned the first seven weeks of the 1979 major league season.
 When the regular major league umpires returned to work, Shulock and seven other replacement umpires were retained in the major leagues.
 Crossing the picket lines would affect Shulock's relationships with MLB umpires for at least several years.
 "To this day, there are still hard feelings," American League crew chief Don Denkinger said in 1994.
 Backlash against Shulock may have been particularly harsh because he was felt to have enough talent to make the big leagues under non-strike conditions.
+Shulock was never allowed to join the Major League Umpires Association (MLUA) because of his actions in the 1979 umpire strike.
+When that union was decertified following the failed 1999 mass resignation, Shulock and fellow replacement umpire Derryl Cousins were permitted to join the new union, the Major League Baseball Umpires Association (then known as the World Umpires Association), and became eligible for all benefits including retirement.
+By the time he died during the 2025 season, Shulock was respected by his fellow MLB umpires, who wore a "JS" patch on their left sleeve for the remainder of the season in remembrance.